GenesisSelf/parking-rate-service/README.md

 Build project:
 `poetry build`

-Traditionally the .env file would not be committed or included but for purposes of it being a zipped tech assignment, it has been included.
-Feel free to adjust if necessary.

 Database setup
 If a previous database has not been created, the application will set it up for you automatically based off the data in the rates.json file.